| Title: | Bayesian Network Belief Propagation |

 Get the marginal distributions of multiple variables.
 The function Marginals

-of marginal distributions.
+returns a list of marginal distributions.
 The marginal distribution of a discrete variable

 is a named vector of probabilities.
 Meanwhile, the marginal distributions of